100 Rifles: Filming

 "I was playing Yaqui Joe, supposedly an Indian with a moustache", said Reynolds.
 "Raquel had a Spanish accent that sounded like a cross between Carmen Miranda and ZaSu Pitts.
 Jimmy Brown was afraid of only two things in the entire world: one was heights, the other was horses.
 And he was on a horse fighting me on a cliff.
 It just didn't work."

 The film was shot in Almería, Spain in order to save money.
-"It's a tough, physical picture", said Gries, who was hospitalized for three days during the shoot with typhus.
+Gries was hospitalized for three days during the shoot with typhus.

-"I play a half breed but...
-I send it up", said Reynolds, "I make it seem like the other 'half' of the guy is from Alabama.
-I play it nasty, dirty, funky.
-I look like a Christmas tree – wrist bands, arm bands.
-At the beginning I even wore these funky spurs.
-But every time I walked I couldn't hear dialog."
+Whilst portraying a half indigenous character, Reynolds stated he played his white half as though he was from Alabama, wearing wrist bands, arm bands and "funky spurs", the latter of which would prevent him from being able to hear dialog due to their noise.

 There were a number of press reports that Brown and Welch clashed during filming.
 Brown later said:

 The thing I wanted to avoid most was any suggestion that I was coming on to her.
 So I withdrew.
 If I'd tried to socialise, we'd have had problems.
 You know, Raquel is married too and out of respect for her husband I wanted to deal with Raquel through him...
 She was so suspicious and concerned that we were there to steal something away, or something.
 You can get very hung up on who's going to get the close ups and so on...
 [Burt Reynolds] was usually a stabilising influence [between the stars]...
 He's a heck of a cat.
 He had various talks with Raquel and tried to assure her that nothing was going on, that we weren't trying to steal anything.